 What is an Exhaust Manifold?

-The exhaust manifold is a standard component pre-installed on nearly all production vehicles.
-It serves as the initial part of the exhaust system, tasked with collecting exhaust gases from the engine’s cylinders and funneling them into a single outlet.
-This consolidated flow, often referred to as the collector, channels the gases toward the catalytic converter.
-The latter then reduces harmful emissions before the gases continue through the exhaust tailpipe and muffler, where noise is reduced before being expelled from the vehicle.
+The exhaust manifold is a standard component pre-installed on most production vehicles.
+It serves as the initial part of the exhaust system.
+It is tasked with collecting exhaust gases from the engine’s cylinders and funneling them into a single outlet leading to the light-off converter that handles NOx and then to the secondary converter that handles CO and HC.
+The latter then reduces harmful emissions before the gases continue through the exhaust tailpipe and muffler, where noise is reduced, before being expelled from the vehicle.

 What Does an Exhaust Manifold Do For Your Car?